adriencrtr/trankil/README.md

 ### 🗺️ Upcoming Features

 - [ ] Build a CLI (⚙️ Simple CLI or script-based usage)
+- [ ] Publish to pypi
 - [ ] Deal with Interlingual homograph: A word that is spelled the same in two or more languages but has different meanings in each of them.
 Currently the Linguee API return both translation (from src -> dst and dts -> src) but only the src -> dst translation is expected.
 - [ ] Use tox to test Trankil across multiple Python versions.
 - [ ] Use pre-commit as a dev dependancy.
+- [ ] For traductions that don't have examples, use the examples and external_sources endpoints.
+- [ ] Add the mp3 sound functionality.
+Let the users choose.

 ### 📜 License